Von-Seth/API_Implementation_Research/README.md

 ## API Overview

 * Winnipeg Transit API provides a method for people to get information of transit services.
 This API is designed to provide real-time schedules for busses at a stop and bus routes.
 Our API is designed to be fast, reliable and easy to use.
-The API has two filter queries and one identity query that can be used to find and create a variety of different resources including the following:
+The API has two filter queries and one identity query that can be used to find and create resources such as bus routes, stop info and bus schedules.

+## Resources

-1. Bus routes: Get a list of bus stops that the requested bus can stop at .
+1. Bus routes: Gets a list of bus stops that the requested bus can stop at and provides info such as route name, and list of stops on route.
-2. Stop info: Get a list of buses that can arrive at the requested bus stop.
+2. Stop info: Gets a list of buses that can arrive at the requested bus stop.
 3. Bus schedule: Get the next bus information that will arrive at the requested bus stop.

 Data requested is returned as json format by default.